MoMoiin/MoMoiin/README.md

 <details>
   <summary> About me! </summary>
   <ul>
-    <li> Hello!
-Momo here! a creative mechanical engineer that loves picking up new interests, among other things!
-I'm constantly striving to improve. </li>
+    Hello!
+Momo here! a creative mechatronic engineer that loves picking up new interests, among other things!
+I'm constantly striving to improve.
   </ul>
   </details>